 This deduction has two main features.
 First, Blue Cross/Blue Shield and other eligible health insurers are allowed to fully deduct unearned premiums, unlike other property and casualty insurance companies (which is how Blue Cross/Blue Shield and the other insurers are classified under tax law).
 Second, Blue Cross/Blue Shield and the other insurers may deduct 25 percent of the year's health-related claims and expenses minus their accumulated surplus at the beginning of the year.
 The special deductions apply only to net taxable income for the year and cannot be used in alternative minimum tax calculations.
-The health care reform law enacted in 2010 ties the special deduction tax benefits to an MLR threshold of 85 percent for tax years beginning in 2010.
+The Patient Protection and Affordable Care Act of 2010 now requires the insurers to maintain an MLR of 85 percent in order to claim the deduction.

 PURPOSE: In the Tax Reform Act of 1986, Congress repealed a tax exemption that Blue Cross/Blue Shield had enjoyed since the 1930s, after finding that the company was engaged in inherently commercial activities and that its tax-exempt status provided an unfair competitive advantage.
-At the same time, Congress enacted the special deduction to recognize the role of Blue Cross/Blue Shield and other health insurers in providing community-rated health insurance, which is more risky and expensive because it is offered without restrictions based on age, health status, claims history or other factors.
+At the same time, Congress enacted the special deduction to recognize the role of Blue Cross/Blue Shield and other health insurers in providing insurance to high-risk, small groups, which is more risky and expensive.